JacKeTUs/simagic-ff/README.md

 You can do it through AlphaManager or SimPro Manager with Wine.
 You need to tweak Wine prefix for them.

 AlphaManager works pretty good, but it recognizes only "old" bases (made before ~June 2022) with old firmware (max v108).
 SimPro 1.x launches, but graphical interface is pretty janky and really slow, i don't recommend using it.
-SimPro 2.x works with new firmware (min v159) and pretty useful.
+SimPro 2.x before 0.116 works with new firmware (max v159) and pretty useful.

 That soft uses hidraw to set up a base.
 You need to create `udev` rule for allow access to hidraw device:
 ```